DarthFennec/highlight-indent-guides/README.md

   column of characters.
 The character to draw with is specified by `highlight-indent-guides-character`, and it is drawn using the face `highlight-indent-guides-character-face`.
+- `bitmap`: Like `character`, but an image is used in place of a character.
+This provides a wider variety of appearance options, and ensures that guides are always flush, not broken if the line height exceeds the character height.
+The image to use can be set by overloading the `highlight-indent-guides-bitmap-function` variable with a custom function.

 For example: